-Trail Maintenance: The Commission monitors our trail systems for any fallen branches from the winter and works with the City's Parks Division to clear any obstructions or potentially dangerous "leaners", or fallen trees that hang over trails.
+Trail Maintenance: The Commission monitors our trail systems for any fallen branches over the year and works with the City's Parks Division to clear any obstructions or potentially dangerous "leaners", or fallen trees that hang over trails.
 In November, the Commission performed trail inspection and clearing at Willett Pond.

 Wildlife Protection Information Sheet (two pages) from RIDEM's RI Wildlife Action Plan: